 Indie-rock Christian band Carrollton sings those lines in the title track of their new album, Everything Or Nothing.
 The band has come to realize that halfway commitments may be a safe bet, but safe bets rob our lives of their full potential.
 Love is everything.
 Love gave everything.
 So we must do the same.
 This philosophy resonates from beginning to end of Everything Or Nothing, available October 6.

-“For this album, we didn’t sit down, write a theme, and say ‘We’re gonna go after that,’’ lead singer Justin Mosteller explains.
+“For this album, we didn’t sit down, write a theme, and say ‘We’re gonna go after that,’’ drummer Michael Loy reflects.
 “But we looked at all the songs we had written over the last two years, and in discerning what were the best songs and how they fit together, that theme of everything or nothing was the anchor of this album.
 It’s that feeling that’s unified us, even through such an exhausting journey.”

-That anchor has meant something different to each of the band members (Jordan Bailey, Michael Loy, Justin Mosteller, Joel Rousseau).
-Their lives have changed as a unit and individually over the last few years: they’ve welcomed Joel into the band, they’ve rejoiced the birth of new children, they’ve made vocational changes, they’ve toured more than ever…So it makes sense that the songs they were writing along the way unintentionally related back to that choice of devoting everything or nothing to their experiences.
+That anchor has meant something different to each of the band members.
+Their lives have changed as a unit and individually over the last few years: they’ve rejoiced the birth of new children, they’ve made vocational changes, they’ve written new styles of music, they’ve toured more than ever…So it makes sense that the songs they were writing along the way unintentionally related back to that choice of devoting everything or nothing to their experiences.
 Living halfway, committing halfway, trusting God halfway wasn’t an option.
 In the chorus of “Everything Or Nothing,” they express:

 “I will give You my all; there’s no hiding in the middle ground.
 Either fly or we fall…I surrender, I surrender, cause it’s everything or nothing at all.”

 They’re quick to add, though, that this type of faith isn’t instinctual and certainly easy.
 They each bring their own stories to the song’s testimony.